Meet the Lab

 Erika Flores

 Erika worked with the OHL on prebiotic organic synthesis and phosphorus absorption in hydrothermal systems, as part of her Master’s thesis in Environmental Engineering at CSU Los Angeles.
 She also has a Bachelor's in Chemical Engineering from Cal Poly Pomona.
+Erika currently works for LA County.

 (Image credit: NASA/JPL-Caltech/Kim Orr)